Documentation

 }

-The most important option to connect to your device is the address, which is the USB device path or IP address.
 You can run ls /dev in your terminal to get a listing of serial devices.
-Typically the value your looking for is one of /dev/AMA0, /dev/ttyUSB0, or /dev/ttyUSB1.
+Typically the value you're looking for is one of /dev/AMA0, /dev/ttyUSB0, or /dev/ttyUSB1.

 DHT Sensor Settings